mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

 - Added a configuration for read-only cells
 - Improved unit testing infrastructure
 - Thebe now persists binder sessions across pages on the same domain
-- A "Restart & Run All" buttom is now available on each cell
+- A "Restart & Run All" button is now available on each cell
 - Each cell has a "busy indicator" to give the user feedback from the server
-- Enabled general ipywidget functionality
+- Enabled general ipywidgets functionality

 .. figure:: https://objects-us-east-1.dream.io/mechmotum/thebe-ipywidgets.gif
    :height: 600px